ahsu1230/mathnavigatorSite/constellations/gemini-admin/README.md

 For instance, the admin site allows an administrator to schedule new programs and classes for the upcoming semester while a student/parent can register for those classes.

-## Navigating the codebase

-Take a look at the "scripts" section of `package.json`.
-You can see all available commands when working on this project.

-The `src/index.js` file contains the `Router` which describes what browser urls will link to which components to display.
-Most of the folders in the `src` folder are separate pages (i.e. the `src/programs` folder contains different components about the `Programs` page).

-The `src/static.styl` and `/src/app.styl` are CSS styles that can be applied to multiple pages. `app.styl` conveys styles across all pages while the `static.styl` defines variables and constants which can be imported / inherited into other style sheets.

-In general, style sheets and unit tests should be kept within the same component folder so they can easily be referenced via relative pathing.

 ## To Run Tests

 ```unix